smartdevicelink/sdl_evolution/proposals/nnnn-sdl_on_qnx700_agl.md

 ## Impact on existing code

-SDL core will be modified in platform specific places.
+SDL core will be modified in the platform specific places.
-All components that use **utils** will be affected and need to be retested on target platform.
+All components that use **utils** will be affected and need to be retested on the target platform.

 ## Alternatives considered